Published:

 Get an Instant Mortgage Rate Quote Today

 If you’re in need of a home loan to finance a home purchase in Seattle, Sammamish Mortgage can help.
 We are a local, family-owned company based in Bellevue, Washington.
-We have been serving the entire Seattle metro area since 1992, along with the rest of the state and the broader Pacific Northwest, including Idaho, Colorado, and Oregon.
-We also provide a variety of mortgage programs.
-Please contact us if you have mortgage-related questions, or if you’d like to receive a quote.
+We have been serving the entire Seattle metro area since 1992, along with the rest of the state and the broader Pacific Northwest, including Washington, Idaho, Colorado, Oregon, and California.
+We also provide a variety of mortgage programs, including our Diamond Homebuyer Program, Cash Buyer Program, and Bridge Loans, among many others.
+Please contact us if you have mortgage-related questions, or if you’d like to receive a rate quote in Seattle.